About this Blog

 Belsebuub has several decades documenting and sharing a proven approach for learning to have conscious out-of-body experiences.

-Since 2001 he has been at the forefront of this field of spiritual exploration, teaching people how to investigate and experience life in a multi-dimensional way through various courses, workshops, websites, books, and media appearances.
+From 2001 to 2010 he was at the forefront of this field of spiritual exploration, teaching people how to investigate and experience life in a multi-dimensional way through various courses, workshops, websites, books, and media appearances.

-His book about astral travel and dreams (currently available as The Astral Codex) was a bestseller in its genre, and his course on dreams and OBEs has been taken by tens of thousands of people all around the world while it was running for over ten years.
+His book about astral travel and dreams (his current Astral book is available as The Astral Codex) was a bestseller in its genre, and his course on dreams and OBEs has been taken by tens of thousands of people all around the world while it was running for over ten years.
 67% of people who took that course reported having an out-of-body experience within the first two months.

 This blog is a space for people to share their personal experiences and explorations of OBEs after learning from Belsebuub’s work on the subject.

-We are practitioners of Belsebuub’s work who are enthusiastic about exploring OBEs and want to provide a place for others who are interested in the subject to share their experiences together.
+We have practiced Belsebuub’s work and we are enthusiastic about exploring OBEs and want to provide a place for others who are interested in the subject to share their experiences together.

 How to Contribute